calleboketoft/co-auther/README.md

 - Initialize: loading screen for first request
 - Logged in: all pages that require authentication are children of this route

-You have an "API service" with 3 methods that return promises
+You have an "API service" with 3 methods (called login/logout/initialRequest) that return promises
-- login: should resolve with authentication token
+- login: should resolve with authentication token string
 - logout: makes logout request, nothing else
-- initialRequest
+- initialRequest: the initial request for the app

 In your root component, load your API service and the CoAuther module.
 Then configure routes and initialize the CoAuther in the constructor of the component.
 Also expose the logout function from the CoAuther where you will use that: